-- 3.8.
+- 3.11.
 The Council prepares and monitors its revenue financial performance during the financial year based on statutory requirements known as the funding or General Fund basis.
-The information included in the Narrative Report (and Money Matters Reports) is prepared using this basis. - 3.9.
-As part of its Statement of Accounts, the Council is also required to prepare a Comprehensive Income and Expenditure Statement based on accounting requirements. - 3.10.
-These two statements produce different figures for financial performance because of the different bases that are used in their preparation. - 3.11.
-The Expenditure and Funding Analysis on page 39 and supplementary information on pages 66 to 68, reconcile the General Fund surplus and transfer to General Reserves (shown in the Narrative Report on page 11 and in Money Matters Reports) to the Comprehensive Income and Expenditure Statement (shown on page 40). - 3.12.
-The table below summarises the Expenditure and Funding Analysis (EFA) and shows the main reasons why the General Fund surplus of (£132,000) becomes a surplus on Provision of Services in the Comprehensive Income and Expenditure Statement of (£1,678,000).
+The information included in the Narrative Report (and Money Matters Reports) is prepared using this basis. - 3.12.
+As part of its Statement of Accounts, the Council is also required to prepare a Comprehensive Income and Expenditure Statement based on accounting requirements. - 3.13.
+These two statements produce different figures for financial performance because of the different bases that are used in their preparation. - 3.14.
+The Expenditure and Funding Analysis on page 39 and supplementary information on pages 66 and 67, reconcile the General Fund surplus and transfer to General Reserves (shown in the Narrative Report on page 11 and in Money Matters Reports) to the Comprehensive Income and Expenditure Statement (shown on page 40). - 3.15.
+The table below summarises the Expenditure and Funding Analysis (EFA) and shows the main reasons why the General Fund surplus of (£132,000) becomes a surplus on Provision of Services in the Comprehensive Income and Expenditure Statement of (£1,561,000).

-Reconciliation 2020/21 2021/22 Reconciliation £000 £000 Financial Performance - Statutory requirements (132) Transfers (to) on from Formanded Bossess and Side to district Consul Ford Bossess (0.250) 4.653 Transfers (to) or from Earmarked Reserves - consolidated into General Fund Reserve (8,358) 1,652 Removal of Statutory Entries and replace with Accounting Entries: Debt repayment, revenue funding of capital spend & capital receipts (1,617) (460) Depreciation 1,781 2,027 Valuation changes including the impact of disposal of non-current assets 2,341 (548) Capital grants (2,512) (3,172) Full cost of employer pensions in excess of the statutory amount paid 812 2,449 Variance in Council Tax and Business Rates compared to the statutory estimates 7,344 (3,174) Pooled Funds and Accumulated Advances adjustments (375) (320) Adjustments involving the General Fund Balance 7,774 (3,198) Financial Performance - Generally Accepted Accounting Practices (906) (1,678)
+Where expenditure exceeds income this is shown in red 2020/21 £000 2021/22 £000 Financial Performance - Statutory requirements (page 11) (322) (132) Transfers to Earmarked Reserves - consolidated into General Fund Reserve (non Covid-19) (54) (1,900) Transfers to Earmarked Reserves - consolidated into General Fund Reserve (Covid-19) (8,304) 3,552 Removal of Statutory Entries and replace with Accounting Entries (page 67): Debt repayment and revenue funding of capital spend 2,482 1,741 Depreciation, valuation changes and capital grants (2,864) (4,214) Full cost of employer pensions in excess of the statutory amount paid 812 2,566 (Higher) or lower Council Tax and Business Rates compared to the statutory estimate contained in the NNDR1 7,344 (3,174) Financial Performance - Generally Accepted Accounting Practices (page 40) (906) (1,561)

-3.13.
-The reasons for the surplus of (£1,678,000) are:

-- The removal of transfers to/from Earmarked Reserves because under accounting requirements these are considered to form part of the General Fund Reserve - this reduces the surplus by £1,652,000. - The removal of entries related to debt repayment and capital financing (these are replaced by depreciation etc.) this increases the surplus by (£460,000). - The inclusion of depreciation this reduces the surplus by £2,027,000. - The inclusion of valuation changes this increases the surplus by (£548,000). - The inclusion of capital grants this increases the surplus by (£3,172,000). - The inclusion of a sum in addition to pension payments in the year to reflect the full accounting-based cost of employer pensions this decreases the surplus by £2,449,000. - The inclusion the Council's share of the actual income for Council Tax and Business Rates (compared to the NNDR 1 estimate) this increases the surplus by (£3,174,000). - The inclusion of pooled fund and accumulated absences adjustments this increases the surplus by (£320,000).
+- 3.16.
+The reasons for the increase in the surplus of (£1,429,000) are: - The removal of transfers to Earmarked Reserves specifically related to Covid-19 of £3,552,000 and transfers to Earmarked Reserves for non-Covid-19 of (£1,900,000) because under accounting requirements these are considered to form part of the General Fund Reserve this reduces the surplus by £1,652,000. - The removal of entries related to debt repayment and capital financing (these are replaced by depreciation etc.) this reduces the surplus by £1,741,000. - The inclusion of capital accounting entries for depreciation, valuation changes and capital grants and contributions to be compliant with accounting requirements this increases the surplus by (£4,214,000). - The inclusion of a sum in addition to pension payments in the year to reflect the full accounting based cost of employer pensions this decreases the surplus by £2,566,000. - The inclusion the Council's share of the actual income for Council Tax and Business Rates (compared to the NNDR 1 estimate) this increases the surplus by (£3,174,000).